 There can be several reasons why you may want to switch email service providers.

-Reason #1.
-Your existing email address gets too much spam so you plan to dump the old account and switch to a new email address (a form of email bankruptcy).
+- Your existing email address gets too much spam so you plan to dump the old account and switch to a new email address.

-Reason #2.
-You are leaving your existing job for higher studies and need to transfer all personal emails from the Microsoft Exchange server to your new university email account.
+- You are quitting your existing job and need to transfer all personal emails from the Microsoft Exchange server to your email account.

-Reason #3.
-Your ISP’s email service isn’t reliable and you therefore plan to move to a free web based email service like Gmail, Yahoo Mail, Hotmail, etc.
+- Your ISP’s email service isn’t reliable and you therefore plan to move to a free web based email service like Gmail, Yahoo or Outlook.